God’s Rest Day

 And hallow my sabbaths; and they shall be a sign between me and you, that ye may know that I am the LORD your God.

-God is Lord of the Sabbath, the seventh day (Exodus 8:11).
-Notice that He calls these days “My Sabbaths,” meaning it’s His special day that He blessed and sanctified to be a sign between Him and me of His creative, redeeming, and sanctifying power!
-The Sabbath is a day of rest from works, and as such, it is a beautiful symbol of righteousness by faith as we are saved by the righteousness of Jesus, not our works.
+God is Lord of the Sabbath, the seventh day (Exodus 20:11).
+Notice that He calls these days “My Sabbaths,” meaning it is His special day, which He blessed and sanctified to be a sign between Him and His people of His creative, redeeming, and sanctifying power.

 Does God change His ways?